TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Syntax/Conditions/Index.rst

   are kept for historical reasons (for now).

 * Conditions can use constants.
-They are available in frontend TypoScript "setup" and in TSconfig from "site settings.
+They are available in frontend TypoScript "setup" and in TSconfig from "site settings".
 A simple example if this constant :typoscript:`myPageUid = 42` is set:

   .. code-block:: typoscript